Curiously, Malibu Vaccination Numbers Lag Other Affluent L.A. Locales

 Los Angeles Should Reach Covid-19 Herd Immunity By Late June, Say Health Officials

 Asked about those discrepancies last week, L.A.
 County’s Chief Science Officer Dr. Paul Simon said, “Malibu is one example that surprised me a bit.”
 Generally areas with higher average income levels have higher vaccination rates, according to Simon.
-He shared a map (above) that proved his point.
+He shared a map (shown above) that proved his point.

 The map shows vaccination rates is shades of green, lighter for a lower rate and darker for a higher rate.
 While nearly all of West L.A. is the darkest shade of green, a vast swath of Malibu stretches to the left of the map in much lighter tone.